momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 (This works out to be the bottom edge of your collision box) spawn a box of identical dimensions to the player’s collision box
 (32 unit width, 32 unit depth, 72/36 unit height) whose origin is from that point, move the box down 34 units while checking if it intersects with anything.
 If there was nothing in its path, the player is next to an edge.
-**[unit/unit -> units if standing/units if crouching]**.
+**[unit/unit -> units if standing/units if crouching]**
 {{< /hint >}}
 To simplify, if the player were to move an additional 16 units in their current direction, then fall straight down 70 units would they, at any time, collide with anything from the waist down?
 If not, edge friction is enabled
 ![high jump](/images/climb/High_Jump.png)
-In most cases this works as intended; two examples that were not considered edges had platforms/walls so close that the player would not have fell or would need to be precisely placed so that the edge check is initially true but fails at some point after.
-It is not very feasible to detect exactly how far away a platform is nor is it useful to negate edge friction for a platform that is that close.
-Most players would naturally jump a bit before the edge to land on a platform that close.
-This is where the High Jump comes in.
+In most cases this works as intended; High jumps will gain less distance when jumping from the edge because of the slower takeoff speed.
+The obvious solution is to jump slightly before reaching the edge, this will give more distance but is it enough to cover the 16 units you lose out on?
+Generally yes, but there is a way to optimize this further.
-There is a way to "trick" the game into thinking you are not next to an edge even when you are on a high up platform with nothing close.
-Remember the engine only checks in the direction you are moving, so if you are moving in a direction that causes the “edge check box” to touch something, you are not considered "next to an edge" regardless of how close you actually are to one.
-We can use this to maintain a normal speed.
-High Jumps are typically done by moving perpendicular to the edge you want to jump from while sticking very close it, and then only turning towards the edge for your pre-strafe.
-This minimizes the amount of time you are slowed down due to edge friction while still gaining some speed from the pre-strafe.
+Remember the engine only checks in the direction you are moving, if you are moving parallel to an edge, you are not considered "next to an edge" regardless of how close you actually are to one.
+Unfortunately we can't stay parallel when prestrafing and the speed it offers is too good to pass up on.
+We must compromise, start facing parallel to the edge and perform a wide prestrafe, make sure the angle you turn towards the edge is as shallow as possible.
+The game will use the shallow angle for edge dectection which will return true later when compared to running straight at the edge.
 The shape of the platform plays a big role in High Jumps, a small square platform can't really be taken advantage of by this trick.
+Yet still there is even better and more intuitive method.
+Use Count Jumps!
+Edge friction does not apply in the air nor to a perfect bhop.
+Initiate the first Double Duck before the edge and then bhop on the edge.
+This will get way more distance then the previous method, in fact you can get more distance than even a Long Jump on ground level!

+{{< hint warning >}}
+Imperfect bhops have a harsher penalty on the edge since friction will be doubled.
+In practice, Count Jumps on a high platform will get less distance than ones on the ground
+{{< /hint >}}

 ### Prestrafe (KZT version)
 KZT’s origin as a server plugin for CSGO gives it a unique implementation of Prestrafe.
 Prestrafe functions as a speed boost that is tracked separately from a player’s move speed, The player’s “final move speed” = “normal move speed” + “Prestrafe boost”.
 In KZT, the value stored in player’s “Prestrafe boost” is not affected by friction instead, it will gradually return to 0 if it hits its maximum of +25 or if the player stops Prestrafing while grounded.